A public safety essential

 Learn why public access defibrillation is more important than ever.

 The chain of survival

-Having an AED on site and knowing CPR are so important that the American Heart Association includes both in their chain of survival.
+Having an AED on site and knowing CPR are so important that ERC guidelines state AED installations help increase survival rates within the community.

 Frequently asked questions